NHS Low Income Scheme over 60s

 Can I get it?

 People aged 60 or over living in England get free NHS prescriptions.

-People of all ages in Northern Ireland and Scotalnd get free NHS prescriptions.
+People of all ages in Wales, Northern Ireland and Scotland get free NHS prescriptions.

 Entitlement broadly follows Income Support rules to decide how much, if anything, you have to pay towards your health costs.
 The scheme also allows us to include your council tax and housing costs in the assessment.
 This means you can get help with your health costs even if your income is too high for Income Support.

 How do I claim?